tanushka-r/CodingExercise/submission.md

 I did my best to make this project well organised and easy to understand.

+All commits small and branches are single-purpose with descriptive naming for cleaner git history.

+I appreciate that you dedicating your time to it and hopefully you won't get too bored!

 Thank you for reading it :)